aquilax/wiki.bazadanni.com/content/sweden/learn-swedish.md

 ## Dictionaries

+Online Swedish dictionaries

 * [Lexin](https://lexin.nada.kth.se/lexin/)

 ## Light Swedish

+Light Swedish is simplified swedish for newcomers to the language

 * [Radio Sweden på lätt svenska](https://sverigesradio.se/radioswedenpalattsvenska) - daily summary of the news in "light Swedish".
 Also available as a podcast;
 * [Nyheter på lätt svenska](https://www.svtplay.se/nyheter-pa-latt-svenska) - tv summary of the news in "light Swedish" (may be constrained for sweden only)